-When Jesus was done equipping the twelve, he filled them with the Holy Spirit before sending them to Jerusalem and Judea and Samaria and to the uttermost parts of the earth.
-Seminary is an intense time of equipping where one spends three years with Jesus!
-Then the anointing of the Holy Spirit will provide the power for ministry.
+When Jesus was done equipping the twelve, he filled them with the Holy Spirit before sending them to Jerusalem, Judea, Samaria, and to the uttermost parts of the earth.
+Seminary is similar: an intense time of equipping where one spends three years with Jesus.
+Then, the anointing of the Holy Spirit will provide the power for ministry.

 “With so many digital and web-based theological resources, why go to seminary?”

 There are many great resources today that were not available ten years ago.
 The problem is that there are almost too many.
 Anyone who can write a convincing blog can sound like an expert.
 Seminary training will not only show you how to access available resources, but also how to know if they are quality resources from credible sources.
 Additionally, our seminaries are incorporating digital and web-based content into the classroom so that students learn how to properly interact with these resources.